 AA & A level players from DC, MD & VA join together to play on Madlax-DMV teams

-The fall Madlax All-Stars season includes three segments.
-You are expected to attend as much as possible however, we know many of you play fall team sports.
-We support multi-sport athletes so we try very hard to schedule around fall sports so you can play lacrosse for Madlax once a week!
-Once fall sport season ends in late October we ramp it up and you should really attend everything!
+The fall Madlax season includes three segments.
+You are expected to attend as many as possible however, we know many of you play fall team sports.
+We support multi-sport athletes so we try very hard to schedule around fall sports so you can play lacrosse for Madlax once or twice a week.
+Once fall sport season ends in late October we ramp it up with November tournaments and you should really attend everything!

-1. Workouts/Practices/Scrimmages: Every team will have a workout on either late Saturday afternoon or early Sunday morning.
-The schedule will be posted around tryouts.
-These workout sessions are 90 minutes broken up as 30-60 minutes of technical, positional skill work followed by 30-45 minutes of live scrimmaging.
-The live scrimmaging will be a way to input team concepts (offenses, defenses, rides, clears, EMO/MDD) as we prepare the boys for upcoming tournaments.
-Players who attend these can expect shooting, dodging, feeding, defense, speed, goalie and face-off specific training.
-The scrimmages will be fun, fast and with no body contact allowed as we respect athletes in fall sport seasons who want to stay healthy.
+1. Workouts/Practices/Scrimmages: Every team will have a workout on either late Saturday afternoon or early Sunday morning at a local premier facility.
+In addition, we are holding speed and explosion workouts every Thursday from 5:30-7:30pm in McLean directed by a professionally certified speed trainer.
+The weekend workout sessions are 90 minutes broken up as 30-60 minutes of technical, positional skill work followed by 30-45 minutes of live half or full field.
+The live half & full field drills will be a way to input team concepts (offenses, defenses, rides, clears, EMO/MDD) as we prepare the boys for upcoming tournaments.
+Players who attend these sessions can expect shooting, dodging, feeding, defense, speed, goalie and face-off specific training.
+The scrimmages will be fun, fast and with light body contact as we respect athletes in fall sport seasons who want to stay healthy.

-3. Clinics: For those Madlax All-Stars who have Wednesdays free and you want more lacrosse skill work you should add an optional and extra clinic.
+2. Clinics: Optional and extra for those Madlax All-Stars who have Wednesdays free and you want more lacrosse skill work you should add an optional and extra clinic.
 These clinics are detailed here, www.madlax.com/fallclinics.
-Madlax players all receive 10% off and should email email@example.com to receive this code before registering.
+Madlax Academy players all receive 15% off and should email email@example.com to receive this code before registering.

-4. Tournaments: All Teams will play in 3-5 team tournaments.
-For high school teams (2018-2021) these will all be 3 top recruiting tournaments in November on weekends where college coaches will watch them play.
-For youth (2022-2027) teams they will play in 4 elite all-star tournaments mostly on Sundays in October and November.
+3. Tournaments: All Teams will play in 2-4 team tournaments or play days in October and November.
+High school teams (2019-2022) will attend the highest level college recruiting tournaments on weekends where college coaches will watch them play.
+Youth teams (2023-2029) teams will compete against the best teams nationally in all-star tournaments mostly on Sundays in October and November.
 Each team will have a varied schedule which we will ultimately post on this page.

 Play With Passion - Madlax Coaches